marlenebrs/MerAnO/README.md

 ## Technologies

-Python 3 (Python 3.8 is tested).
+Python 3 (Python 3.8-3.7 are tested).
 MerAnO uses a certain number of Python dependencies.
-A list of the dependencies working for MacOs (version ???) and Linus (???) is available in [requirements.txt](https://github.com/marlenebrs/MerAnO/blob/master/requirements.txt).
+A list of the dependencies working for MacOs (version 10.15) and Ubuntu (version 19.04) is available in [requirements.txt](https://github.com/marlenebrs/MerAnO/blob/master/requirements.txt).

 They can be installed with:
 ````sh